jeffreycwitt/pl399/docs/23-neo-feudalism-death-of-public-sphere.md

 ---
-layout: default
+layout: lecture
-title: "23: Habermas Neo-Feudalism / Louw Death of the Public Sphere"
+title: "23: Neo-Feudalism and the Death of the Public Sphere"
-reading: "Habermas, Louw"
+reading: ["RIY8VCD2", "59GKIFII=>c.
+4: Commercialization and the ‘Death of the Public Sphere"]
 nav_order: 23
 ---

+## Table of contents
+{: .no_toc .text-delta }
 1. TOC
 {:toc}